Affine and cyclotomic Schur categories: The affine web category

 Let $\lambda,\mu\in \Lambda_{\text{st}}(m)$.
-A $\lambda\times \mu$ \emph{chicken foot diagram} (following \cite{BEEO}) is a web diagram in $\Hom_{\W}(\mu,\lambda)$ consisting of three horizontal parts such that \begin{itemize} \item the bottom part consists of only splits, \item the top part consists of only merges, \item the middle part consists of only crossings of the thinner strands (i.e., legs). \end{itemize} A chicken foot diagram (CFD) is called \emph{reduced} if there is at most one intersection or one join between every pair of the legs.
+A $\lambda\times \mu$ \emph{chicken foot diagram} (following \cite{BEEO}) is a web diagram in $\Hom_{\W}(\mu,\lambda)$ consisting of three horizontal parts such that \begin{itemize} \item the bottom part consists of only splits such that the thick strings at the bottom are determined by $\mu$, \item the top part consists of only merges such that the thick strings at the top are determined by $\lambda$, \item the middle part consists of only crossings of the thinner strands split from the thick strings of $\mu$ at the bottom, and merge back to the thick strings of $\lambda$ at the top. \end{itemize} We will always refer to the thinner strings in the middle as the \emph{toes} and the thick strings at the top and bottom as the \emph{legs}.
+A chicken foot diagram (CFD) is called \emph{reduced} if there is at most one crossing or one merge/split between every pair of the toes (i.e., the thinner strings).

 The following is a reduced $\lambda\times \mu$ CFD for $\lambda=(6,5)$ and $\mu=(4,3,4)$:

 For $\lambda,\mu\in \Lambda_{\text{st}}(m)$, let $\Mat_{\lambda,\mu}$ be the set of all $l(\lambda)\times l(\mu)$ non-negative integer matrices $A=(a_{ij})$ with row sum vector $\la$ and column sum vector $\mu$, i.e., $\sum_{1\le h\le l(\mu)}a_{ih}=\lambda_i$ and $\sum_{1\le h\le l(\lambda)}a_{hj}=\mu_j$ for all $1\le i\le l(\lambda) $ and $1\le j\le l(\mu)$.
 The information of each reduced chicken foot diagram is encoded in a matrix $A=(a_{ij})\in \Mat_{\lambda,\mu}$ such that $a_{ij}$ is the thickness of the unique strand connecting $\lambda_i$ and $\mu_j$.
 In this case, we say the reduced chicken foot diagram is of shape $A$.
 For example, the CFD in \eqref{exam-CFD} is of shape $ $.